Some Like It Hot: Plot

-The hotel hosts a conference for "Friends of Italian Opera", which is a major meeting of the national crime syndicate, presided over by "Little Bonaparte".
-Spats and his gang recognize Joe and Jerry as the witnesses they have been looking for.
-Joe and Jerry, fearing for their lives, realize they must quit the band and leave the hotel.
-Joe conceals his deception from Sugar by telling her, over the telephone, that he, Junior, must marry a woman of his father's choosing and move to Venezuela for financial reasons.
-Sugar is distressed and heartbroken.
-Joe and Jerry evade Spats' men by hiding under a table at the syndicate banquet.
-"Little Bonaparte" has Spats and his men killed at the banquet; again, Joe and Jerry are witnesses and they flee through the hotel.
-Joe, dressed as Josephine, sees Sugar onstage singing a lament to lost love.
-He runs onto the platform and kisses her, causing Sugar to realize that Josephine and Junior are the same person.
+The hotel hosts a conference for the Friends of Italian Opera Society, a front for a national Mafia meeting, presided over by Little Bonaparte - who already has a grudge against Spats over the murder of Toothpick.
+Spats and his men arrive, and this time recognize Josephine and Daphne as the witnesses they'd been looking for.
+Fearing for their lives, the pair decide to cut and run.
+Junior breaks up with Sugar over the telephone, telling her that he must marry a woman of his father's choosing and move to Venezuela, leaving her heartbroken.
+As the two try to leave the hotel in male disguises, they accidentally witness Little Bonaparte's execution of Spats and his gang for bungling the situation in Chicago, and revert to women's clothing to evade capture.
+On the way out, Josephine sees Sugar onstage singing a lament to lost love, kisses her, then rejoins Daphne in their flight.
+Sugar realizes that Josephine and Junior are the same person, and follows them.

-Jerry persuades Osgood to take "Daphne" and "Josephine" away on his yacht.
-Sugar runs from the stage at the end of her performance and jumps aboard Osgood's yacht just as it is leaving the dock with Joe, Jerry, and Osgood.
-Joe confesses the truth to Sugar and tells her that she deserves better, but Sugar wants him anyway, realizing he is the first man to genuinely care for her.
-Meanwhile, Jerry tries to get out of his promise to marry Osgood, by listing reasons why "Daphne" and Osgood cannot marry, ranging from a smoking habit to infertility.
-Osgood, smiling broadly, has answers for all of them.
-Exasperated, Jerry rips off the wig, switches to his normal voice, and says "I'm a man!"
-Still smiling, Osgood replies "Well, nobody's perfect," leaving Jerry speechless.
+Daphne persuades Osgood to take her and Josephine away on his yacht, and Sugar unexpectedly joins them on his launch just as it leaves the dock.
+Removing his disguise, Joe confesses to Sugar and tells her that she deserves better, but she wants him anyway, realizing he is the first man to genuinely care for her.
+Meanwhile, Daphne tries to get out of her engagement, offering escalating half-true reasons why she and Osgood cannot marry, none of which dissuade him.
+Exasperated, Jerry rips off his wig and says "I'm a man!" in his normal voice.
+Still smiling, Osgood replies "Well, nobody's perfect!" confounding Jerry and leaving him speechless.

 Cast

 Soundtrack

-The soundtrack features four songs performed by Marilyn Monroe, nine songs composed by Adolph Deutsch, as well as two songs performed by jazz artist Matty Malneck.
+The soundtrack features four songs performed by Marilyn Monroe, nine songs composed by Adolph Deutsch, and two songs performed by jazz artist Matty Malneck.

 Production

 Pre-production

-Billy Wilder wrote the script for the film with writer I.A.L.
-Diamond.
+Billy Wilder wrote the script for the film with writer I. A. L. Diamond.
 The plot was based on a screenplay by Robert Thoeren and Michael Logan for the 1935 French film Fanfare of Love.
 The original script for Fanfare of Love was untraceable, so Walter Mirisch found a copy of the 1951 German remake, Fanfares of Love.
 He bought the rights to that script, and Wilder worked with this to produce a new story.
-Both films follow the story of two musicians in search of work, but Wilder created the gangster subplot that keeps the musicians on the run.
+Both films follow the story of two musicians in search of work, but Wilder created the gangster subplot.

-The studio hired female impersonator Barbette to coach Lemmon and Curtis on gender illusion for the film.
+The studio hired female impersonator Barbette to coach Lemmon and Curtis.
 Monroe worked for 10 percent of the gross in excess of $4 million, Curtis for 5 percent of the gross over $2 million, and Wilder for 17.5 percent of the first million after break-even and 20 percent thereafter.